 Despite more than fifty years of interest in Indian thought, few New Englanders had met a Hindu.
 So in the late summer of 1893, when a young saffron-clad Swami Vivekananda arrived in Boston for a month’s stay before the opening of the World’s Parliament of Religions in Chicago, he attracted a great deal of attention.
 He was surely the first Hindu many people in New England had ever seen or heard speak about his own religious tradition.

 There has also been a strong move among the Hindu immigrant community toward providing educational programs for immigrants in order to retain the rich cultural heritage of the Hindu tradition.
 In 1978, a center called The Shishu Bharati School of Languages and Culture of India was established for children of Indian immigrants.
-Today the school operates in Lexington and Norwood, where students learn songs, Indian languages, history, geography, religion, and culture.
+Today the school operates in Lexington, Walpole, and Nashua, where students learn songs, Indian languages, history, geography, religion, and culture.
 Concern for the education of the next generation is also one of the primary concerns of the Vishwa Hindu Parishad of America (VHP), which maintains a chapter in Boston.
-The chapter sponsors a youth camp called Bal ViharA Bal Vihar or Bal Vikas is a program or center for the religious education of Hindu children., a program to educate children about Indian culture and heritage.
+The chapter sponsors a youth camp called Bal Vihar, a program to educate children about Indian culture and heritage.
 The chapter also organizes family summer camps to provide an opportunity for the youth and their parents to learn about and practice Hindu values while engaging in activities sponsored by the organization.

 Hinduism in Boston Today